Today (American TV program): Satellite radio simulcast

 Starting in June 2014, SiriusXM began simulcasting Today on a new channel called Today Show Radio, Channel 108, with The Best of Today starting at 6 am (Eastern) and the Today Shows live broadcast from Studio 1A at Rockefeller Center in New York City starting at 7:00 a.m.
-(Eastern), with a tape delayed broadcast at beginning 7:00 a.m.
+(Eastern), with a tape-delayed broadcast beginning at 7:00 a.m.
 Pacific time.
-On Tuesdays Off the Rails with Al Roker, Dylan Dreyer and Sheinelle Jones airs at 1:00 p.m.
+On Tuesdays, Off the Rails with Al Roker, Dylan Dreyer and Sheinelle Jones airs at 1:00 p.m.
 (Eastern).
-On Wednesdays The Happy Hour with the producers of Jenna & Friends airs, and on Thursdays Today Show Confidential with the producers of TODAY airs.
+On Wednesdays, The Happy Hour with the producers of Jenna & Friends airs, and on Thursdays, Today Show Confidential with the producers of TODAY airs.
 The channel also simulcasts NBC Nightly News with Tom Llamas at 6:30 p.m.
 (Eastern) The Today Show Radio service is not currently available on SiriusXM's sister service in Canada and Channel 108 is locked out for Canadian subscribers.